cosinekitty/astronomy/source/js/README.md

 <a name="CombineRotation"></a>

 ## CombineRotation(a, b) ⇒ [<code>RotationMatrix</code>](#RotationMatrix)
-Creates a rotation based on applying one rotation followed by another.
-Given two rotation matrices, returns a combined rotation matrix that is equivalent to rotating based on the first matrix, followed by the second.

 **Kind**: global function
 **Returns**: [<code>RotationMatrix</code>](#RotationMatrix) - The combined rotation matrix.
+**Brief**: Creates a rotation based on applying one rotation followed by another.

+Given two rotation matrices, returns a combined rotation matrix that is equivalent to rotating based on the first matrix, followed by the second.

 | Param | Type | Description |
 | --- | --- | --- |